Jamals211/Gaming_The_Lottery/README.md

 ## Odds Of Winning
 ![](Odds_Of_Winning.PNG)
 <p> The odds of winning the jackpot are 1 in 302,575,350 but the odds for getting 4 out of 5 white balls is 1 in 38,792.
-If we can eliminate half of the balls the odds of winning $500 increases dramatically.<p>
+If we can eliminate half of the balls using data analytics, the odds of winning $500 increases dramatically.<p>

 ## Purpose
 <p> The purpose of this study to use data analytics methods, R and random chance to determine the winning numbers of the Mega Millions.
 I compare the most current data analytic methods to the quick pick method to determine the best method to pick the winning numbers.